-Legal Standard ʻstandi an unlawful search and seizure occurs, only persons with ng" may take advantage of the exclusionary rule.
-Generally, og exists based on the following factors: The defendant has a property interest in the thing seized or the place searched; He has a right to exclude others from the thing seized or the place searched; He exhibited a subjective expectation that the item would remain free from governmental intrusion; and He took normal precautions to maintain privacy in the item.
+Legal Standard When an unlawful search and seizure occurs, only persons with 'standing" may take advantage of the exclusionary rule.
+Generally standing exists based on the following factors: The defendant has a property interest in the thing seized on the place searched; ☐ He has a right to exclude others from the thing seized or the place searched; ☐ He exhibited a subjective expectation that the item would remain free from governmental intrusion; and ☐ He took normal precautions to maintain privacy in the item.

-These cases represent binding authority from Minnesota or the U.S. Supreme Court.
-Also included are cases from the Eighth Circuit.
-It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.
+These cases represent binding authority from Tennessee, the 6th Circuit, or U.S. Supreme Court.
+It's important to confirm these cases are consistent with current state law and agency policy which may be more restrictive.